 The Company encourages each member of the Board of Directors to attend each Annual Meeting of stockholders unless attendance is not feasible due to unavoidable circumstances.
-This year, because we are holding a virtual Annual Meeting, no directors will be present in person but are encouraged to access the virtual Annual Meeting.
-All persons serving as Board members at the time attended the Company's 2019 annual meeting of stockholders.
+This year, because we are again holding a virtual Annual Meeting, no directors will be present in person but are encouraged to access the virtual Annual Meeting.
+All persons serving as Board members at the time accessed the Company's 2020 virtual annual meeting of stockholders.